jiridj/classic-models-api/README.md

 ## 🧪 Testing

-The project includes a comprehensive test suite with 100+ test cases:
+The project includes a comprehensive test suite with 100+ test cases.
+For detailed testing documentation, see [tests/README.md](tests/README.md).

+### Quick Test Commands

 ```bash
 # Run all tests